cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 .. _`actions/cache`: https://github.com/actions/cache

-The workflow runs on the current Python version and the latest supported Ubuntu image.
+The workflow runs with the current Python version, using the latest Ubuntu, Windows, and macOS runners.

 It is defined in ``.github/workflows/pre-commit.yml``.